top of page

 Patrick Frost, Carmel Johnson, Andreas Sobik, Jacqui Phillips, Kim Liotta, Nick Garsden, Bridget Walters, Tamara Lee

-Special thanks to Eleanor Kennet-Smith from ECH and to Dennis, Cath, John, Gay, and Milda—and in memory of Heinz, whose stories inspired the play.
+With thanks to Eleanor Kennet-Smith (ECH), and to Dennis, Cath, John, Gay, and Milda—and in memory of Heinz.

 The Visitors.